casperbang/TopIt/README.md

 TopIt
 =====

-Among other things, TopIt allows you to control the Z-order of all applications, like on Linux.
+Among other things, TopIt allows you to control the Z-order of all applications, like seen on Linux.

 These features are to be considered stable and tested: